Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Abstract

 \section{Abstract}

-Diffusion models have recently emerged as powerful learned priors for Bayesian inverse problems (BIPs).
+Diffusion models have emerged as powerful learned priors for Bayesian inverse problems (BIPs).
 Diffusion-based solvers rely on a presumed likelihood for the observations in BIPs to guide the generation process.
-However, the link between likelihood and recovery quality for BIPs is unclear in previous works.
-We bridge this gap by characterizing the posterior approximation error and proving the \emph{stability} of the diffusion-based solvers.
-Meanwhile, an immediate result of our findings on stability demonstrates the lack of robustness in diffusion-based solvers, which remains unexplored.
-This can degrade performance when the presumed likelihood mismatches the unknown true data generation processes.
-To address this issue, we propose a simple yet effective solution, \emph{robust diffusion posterior sampling}, which is provably \emph{robust} and compatible with existing gradient-based posterior samplers.
-Empirical results on scientific inverse problems and natural image tasks validate the effectiveness and robustness of our method, showing consistent performance improvements under challenging likelihood misspecifications.
+Likelihood misspecification is common in practical BIPs and is known to degrade recovery performance, particularly under outlier contamination.
+We investigate this problem by first characterizing the induced posterior deviation and proving the \emph{stability} of diffusion-based solvers for linear BIPs.
+Our stability analysis further reveals potential robustness deficiencies of existing diffusion-based solvers under outlier-contaminated measurements.
+To address this issue, we propose a simple yet effective solution: \emph{robust diffusion posterior sampling}, which is provably \emph{outlier-robust} for linear BIPs and compatible with existing gradient-based posterior samplers.
+Empirical results from scientific inverse problems and natural image tasks demonstrate the effectiveness and robustness of our method, with consistent performance gains in challenging scenarios involving outlier contamination for both linear and nonlinear tasks.